 Download the Windows Driver Kit (WDK)

 The WDK is used to develop, test, and deploy Windows drivers.
-The latest public version of WDK is available below.

 Join the Windows Insider Program to get WDK Insider Preview builds.
 For installation instructions for the Windows Insider Preview builds, see Installing preview versions of the Windows Driver Kit (WDK).